Omkar399/rag_fmrk_local/README.md

 ## 💬 Using the Chat Interface

-1. **Create a Session** - Click "New Chat" to start
+1. **Create a Named Session** - Click "New Chat", give it a memorable name like "Research Notes"
-2. **Upload Documents** - Drag & drop or click to upload PDFs/TXT/MD files
+2. **Upload Documents** - Drag & drop or click to upload PDFs/TXT/MD/HTML files
-3. **Index Documents** - Click "Index Documents" to process and embed
+3. **Index Documents** - Click "Index Documents" to process with smart chunking
-4. **Ask Questions** - Type queries and get AI responses with source citations
+4. **Ask Questions** - Type queries and watch responses stream in real-time
-5. **View Sources** - See which documents the answer came from
+5. **View Sources** - See which documents and sections the answer came from
+6. **Manage Sessions** - Switch between named sessions in the sidebar
+7. **Clear Sessions** - Use "Clear All Sessions" button to reset everything

 ## ⚙️ Configuration